utopia/letsfix.net/theprocess.md

 ##### "As any doctor can tell you, the most crucial step toward healing is having the right diagnosis.
 If the disease is precisely identified, a good resolution is far more likely." — Dr. Andrew Weil
 Answer these questions to start a new Problem page.
 Here's the [New Issue form](https://simplesurvey.typeform.com/to/yqo8ek).
   * What is the problem?
 (Just a short title.)
-  * Describe it. *What are the facts?* This section can be collaboratively improved.
-Some suggestions to think about:
+  * Describe it. *What are the facts?* This section can be collaboratively improved, so don't stress over it.
+Some questions it should eventually answer:
     * How long has this been a problem?
 Where can we see it?
 What causes it?
 How many people are affected?
 To what degree?
 Is the problem getting better or worse?
 Has this been written about?
   * Who's affected?
 Is this specific to one group, or the whole world?